+MODULE TITLE: CONTEMPORARY SOCIAL ISSUES

 Code: UCI 3109 (CSI3429)

+NQF Level: 4

+Credits: 8

 Contact Hours: 2 lecture periods per week for 14 weeks

 Prerequisites: Nil, but it is a Core Curriculum module for all first-year students

-A student is expected to complete three assignments; i. e., one assignment in each unit to make-up for the Continuous Assessment (CA) mark.
+A student is expected to complete three assignments; i. e., one assignment in each unit to make-up for the Continuous Assessment (CA) marks.
 CA attributes to 50% of the total marks At least two assignments and a test should be administered during the semester.
 The final examination comprises of a 2-hour examination paper adding up to 50%.
-The question papers consist of one-third of each unit.
+The guestion papers consist of one-third of each unit.